kudashevs/laravel-share-buttons/README.md

 ## A detailed usage example

-To summarize all of the information above, we begin with a method that starts a fluent interface and accepts some global options.
-Then we chain the methods that create social media share buttons and accept the local options (optional parameters).
-Then we use one of the methods to return the resulting HTML code.
+To summarize all of the information from above, let's take a look at a real-life example.
+We begin with one of the methods that start the fluent interface, and we provide some global options.
+Then, we add some specific methods that generate social media share buttons.
+At this step, we can provide any local options, as it is done in the `linkedin()` method.
+Finally, we finish the fluent interface chain with one of the methods that return the resulting HTML code.
 ```php
 ShareButtons::page('https://site.com', 'Page title', [
         'block_prefix' => '<ul>',